MuJoCo Integration#

 geom_rbound) internally from the geometry definition.
 Newton’sshape_collision_radiusis not forwarded.- Non-convex meshes are convex-hulled.

-MESHshape is non-convex, MuJoCo will automatically compute its convex hull, changing the effective collision boundary.- Velocity limits are not forwarded.
+MESHshapes are automatically convex-hulled at conversion time, changing the effective collision boundary.- Velocity limits are not forwarded.

 Newton’s

-joint_velocity_limithas no MuJoCo equivalent and is ignored.- Body ordering must be depth-first.
+joint_velocity_limithas no MuJoCo equivalent and is ignored.- Kinematic-root armature override.

-Newton only allows is_kinematic=True on articulation roots, so in the
+Newton only allows is_kinematic=True on articulation roots, so a

-MuJoCo exporter a “kinematic link” always means a kinematic root body.
-Any
+“kinematic link” in this section always means a kinematic root body.

-descendants of that root can still be dynamic and are exported normally.
+Any descendants of that root can still be dynamic and are converted

 At runtime, SolverMuJoCo keeps kinematic roots